CiscoDevNet/webex-meetings-python-samples/README.md

     cd webex-meetings-python-samples
     ```

+* (Optional) Create a Python virtual environment named `env`

-* Dependency Installation (you may need to use `pip3` on Linux or Mac)
+    (you may need to use `python3` on Linux/Mac):

     ```bash
+    python -m venv env
+    source env/bin/activate
+    ```

+* Dependency Installation (you may need to use `pip3` on Linux/Mac)

+    ```bash
     pip install -r requirements.txt
     ```

+* Open the project in Visual Studio Code:

+    ```bash
+    code .
+    ```

+* In VS Code:

+    1. Rename `.env.example` to `.env`

-* Edit `creds.py` to specify your Webex credentials
+        Edit `.env` to specify your Webex credentials

+    1. Click on the Debug tag, then the Launch configurations drop-down in the upper left.

+        Select the sample you wish to run, e.g. 'Python: Launch sampleFlow.py`

-* See the comments in the individual samples for specific setup/launch details
+    1. See the comments in the individual samples for additional specific setup/launch details

+    1. Click the green Launch button